 MPYC chief accuses CM of misleading people on coal mining

-TURA: Meghalaya Pradesh Youth Congress (MPYC) President, Richard Marak on Sunday accused Meghalaya Chief Minister, Conrad Sangma of misinterpreting the Supreme Court judgement on coal mining and misleading the people of the state.
+TURA: Meghalaya Pradesh Youth Congress (MPYC) president Richard Marak on Sunday accused Chief Minister Conrad Sangma of misinterpreting the Supreme Court judgement on coal mining and misleading the people of the state.

-The MPYC President said that the government had sought exemption from the NGT and the central laws to continue the traditional rat hole mining and as such, proclaiming victory over the judgement shows their ‘stupidity’ and willful interpretation of the judgement.
+The MPYC president said that the government had sought exemption from the NGT and the central laws to continue the traditional rat hole mining and as such, proclaiming victory over the judgement shows their ‘stupidity’ and wilful interpretation of the judgement.

+Marak said that another misinterpretation was the claim by the government that it sought protection of the rights of the indigenous and tribal population of Meghalaya, which was upheld.